-Almost 16 years ago, Cyclone Amphan was named by Thailand
+Almost 16 years ago, cyclone Amphan was named by Thailand

 New Delhi, May 20: Super Cyclonic Storm Amphan is expected to make landfall near Sunderbans on the coast on West Bengal and Bangladesh on Wednesday evening.
-It is currently a strong tropical cyclone over the Bay of Bengal threatening the east India as well as Bangladesh.
+It is currently a strong tropical cyclone over the Bay of Bengal threatening east India as well as Bangladesh.

 It is the first tropical cyclone of the 2020 North Indian Ocean cyclone season.
 Amphan is the first super cyclonic storm in the Bay of Bengal since the 1999 Odisha cyclone.
 But how did it got its name?